forem/forem/docs/backend/auth-twitter.md

 # Twitter App and Authentication

-DEV allows you to authenticate using Twitter.
+Forem allows you to authenticate using Twitter.
 In order to use this authentication method in local development, you will need to setup a Twitter App and retrieve its keys.
 Then you'll need to provide these keys to the Rails application.